-When we keep looking at the world from the same perspective, we learn nothing new.
+When we keep looking at the world from the same point of view, we learn nothing new.

-If we keep walking by the same building, we only notice its facade.
-If we get to know a person only in the professional environment, we don’t get to know this person really.
-If we look at the horizon, we might not notice its curvature.
-And if we only experience the world around us with our own eyes, we might miss an opportunity to learn how others see the same world.
+As we walk the same route by the same buildings, we may only notice their facades.
+If we only get to know an individual in the professional setting, we may not get to fully understand as a person.
+If we only look at the horizon, we might not notice the curvature of the Earth.
+And if we only rely on experiencing the world around us with our own eyes, we might miss an opportunity to learn how others see the same world.

 Brexit Consequence.
 Oil on canvas, 2019

-Lobsang Durney is a contemporary Chilean artist from Valparaiso, Chile, who is currently residing in Barcelona, Spain.
+Lobsang Durney is a contemporary Chilean artist from Valparaiso, Chile, who currently resides in Barcelona, Spain.
 In his work, he focuses on painting post-apocalyptic surrealist worlds, where he mixes realistic and imaginary subjects and storylines.

-His native Chile cannot be farther from this painting’s subject, Chile is more than 7,000 miles from the United Kingdom.
-Yet, Lobsang’s perspective on the Brexit events in the UK is insightful and knowledgeable.
-Using the images of Margaret Thatcher (British Prime Minister in the 1980s) along with a dilapidated double-decker London bus, he is connecting the UK’s past and his predicted future with the Brexit in-between.
+Although he does not reside in the United Kingdom, Lobsang’s perspective on the Brexit events is insightful and knowledgeable.
+Using the images of Margaret Thatcher (British Prime Minister in the 1980s) along with a dilapidated double-decker London bus, he is seemingly connecting the UK’s past and his predicted future with the Brexit in-between.

 Luces Invisibles.
 Oil on canvas, 2018

 Born in Santiago in 1964, Eduardo Mena is a self-taught Chilean artist.
-Mena alternates his residence between Valparaiso and Santiago in Chile and Mexico, where he exhibits extensively.
-In his work, he often depicts port cities along the Pacific coast of Chile, the boundary between the sea and the land, where the day and the night meet each other in dusk hours.
-His subjects are “porteños”, or port city people in Spanish.
+Mena alternates his residence between Valparaiso and Santiago in Chile and Mexico, where he extensively exhibits his works.
+In his art, he often depicts port cities along the Pacific coast of Chile, exploring the various boundaries between the sea and the land.
+His primary subjects are “porteños”, or port city people in Spanish.

-While we might not think of that, but we as residents of San Francisco are also porteños.
-We’re a mix of people who came here, in this port city from different parts of the world.
-We, as porteños, created a melting point of cultures and are probably accepting of other cultures more than the in-land people.
+While we might not think of that, but we, the residents of San Francisco are also porteños.
+We’re a mix of people who came to this port city from different parts of the world.
+We, porteños, create a melting point of cultures and one may say that we are probably more accepting of other cultures than those that live in-land.
 We, as porteños, are moved by the ocean, its depth and vastness.

 Floating Future.
 Acrylic on canvas, 2020